JoeyEremondi/spire.github.io/source/_posts/2014-01-13-modeling-elimination-of-described-types.markdown

 elaboration of patterns to eliminators, I don't feel like they buy you enough for the additional complexity.
 I am content with supporting Agda-style propositionally defined datatypes exclusively.
-Given this decision, we can make change the grammar of descriptions to more closely resemble the surface language Agda-style datatype declarations.
+Given this decision, we can change the grammar of descriptions to more closely resemble the surface language Agda-style datatype declarations.
 I saw something like this alternative `Desc` definition from the code accompanying a